Sulaiman Bek

 Sulaiman Bek (سليمان بيك), also spelled as Sulayman Beg is a town in Saladin Governorate, Iraq, located some 170 km (105 mi) north of Baghdad.
-It has a Sunni Arab majority and a population of around 30,000.

-Among the tribes present in the town are the Al-Nuaim, Jubur, Bani Az, Albu Salih, Albu Sabah and Al-Bayat tribes.
+The town is majority Sunni Arab.
+Among the tribes present are the Al-Nuaim, Jubur, Bani Az, Albu Salih, Khazraj, and Al-Bayat tribes.
 The village of Hafriya is situated nearby.

+In June 2014, Daesh took control of the town as the Iraqi Army left the area.
+It was taken back in September 2014.